flunderpero/klar/bootstrap_py/klar_the_book.md

 ### Traits

-Klar has a simple trait system that allows you to define interfaces for structs and tagged unions.
+Klar has a simple trait system that allows you to define interfaces that can be implemented by other types.

 ```klar
 trait Greeter {